-In 2017, Congress established the Qualified Opportunity Zone (QOZ) program as part of the.
+In 2017, Congress established the Qualified Opportunity Zone (QOZ) program as part of the Tax Cuts and Jobs Act.
 The purpose of the new program is to improve the economies of underdeveloped areas throughout the country.
 The QOZ program provides tax benefits to investors who meet certain requirements.
 Here’s how you can take advantage of the new program:

 What is a Qualified Opportunity Zone?

 A QOZ is a distressed community that has been nominated by its state government and certified by the Department of Treasury as an underdeveloped area.
 All 50 states, U.S. territories, and the District of Columbia have QOZ’s.

 The Treasury Department, acting through the Community Development Financial Institutions Fund, provides a website with a map of all QOZ’s.
 You’ll need to have Adobe Flash Player installed to view it.
 There are more than 8,700 zones on this map.
 The whole of Puerto Rico is a QOZ.

 What qualifies as QOZ property?

 The law is very clear on this issue.
 Business property located inside a QOZ qualifies as QOZ property.
 Stock and partnership interests in that business also qualify.
 Tangible property must be “substantially improved” to qualify.
 Specifically, that means investors must spend 100% of the purchase price of the property on upgrades within 30 months of the original purchase.
 Under current law, golf courses, race tracks, liquor stores, country clubs, or similar facilities do not qualify as improvements.

 What is an O Fund?